shwetang007/Learn_Firebase/README.md

 # License📜
 This project is licensed under the Apache License 2.0.
 Feel free to use, modify, or distribute the code.

-# HERRE IS THE LINK TO THE SWIFTCART-Shopping Cart Application:
+# HERE IS THE LINK TO THE SWIFTCART-Shopping Cart Application:

 🔗🔗 -https://swiftcartapp.netlify.app/